ogcio/ogcio-ds/govie-frontend/docs/releasing/publishing-from-a-support-branch.md

     - select the most recent tag
     - press **Edit tag**
-    - set ‘GOV.UK Frontend v[version-number]’ as the title
+    - set ‘GOV.IE Frontend v[version-number]’ as the title
     - add release notes from changelog
     - attach the generated ZIP that has been generated at the root of this project
     - publish release